CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 neatly divide up each variable definition into its own article.
 Sometimes, and this is a very common pattern, a later article redefines a variable already defined previously, but with a twist in a certain exceptional situation.
-For instance, Article 3 of CTTC:
+For instance, article 3 of CTTC:

 ~~~admonish quote title="Article 3"
 If the individual is in charge of 2 or more children, then the fixed